acg/alangrow.com/content/blog/music-to-program-to.html.md

 <a name="the-field-sound-of-light-nordic-light-hotel"></a>

-Here's another four-part day cycle EP from Sweden.
-True to Axel Willner's style, these tracks are driving, repetitive, and awash in sound -- the kind of thing that makes you hitch up the sled dogs and log a couple hundred miles of frozen tundra.
+Another four-part day cycle EP from Sweden.
+True to form, these tracks are driving, repetitive, and awash in sound -- the kind of thing that makes you hitch up the sled dogs and log a couple hundred miles of frozen tundra.
 This is music you can really get lost in.

 <div class="spotify ep">
   <iframe src="https://open.spotify.com/embed/album/2asOJ9R5vdPsqKX3hvNCEE" width="100%" height="100%" frameborder="0" allowtransparency="true" allow="encrypted-media"></iframe>